rniemeyer/knockout-sortable/README.md

 * **allowDrop** - specify whether this container should be a target for drops.
 This can be a static value, observable, or a function that is passed the observableArray as its first argument.
 If a function is specified, then it will be executed in a computed observable, so it will run again whenever any dependencies are updated.
 This option can be passed in the binding or configured globally by setting `ko.bindingHandlers.sortable.allowDrop`.

 * **beforeMove** - specify a function to execute prior to an item being moved from its original position to its new position in the data.
-This function receives a single argument that contains the following information:
+This function receives an object for its first argument that contains the following information:
     * `arg.item` - the actual item being moved
     * `arg.sourceIndex` - the position of the item in the original observableArray
     * `arg.sourceParent` - the original observableArray